Higher Education Monitoring and Moderation of Grades Policy

 AC requires that:

-2. Learning and Teaching Committee will ensure that moderation activities are completed and required changes or improvements are actioned.
+2. Learning and Teaching Committee will ensure that moderation activities are completed and required changes or continuous improvements are actioned.

 Responsible for implementation